biscuitov/biscuitov/README.md

 # 💫 About Me:
 Wolfram Co-CEO, Naxe CEO.
 Creating a real one, not pet.<br>
-Senior DBA at Accenture Poland from 2022.
+Senior DBA at Accenture Poland since 2022.

 ## 🌐 Socials: